Troubleshoot event-based and spam-reporting add-ins

 A sample of Event Viewer's Filter Current Log settings configured to only show Outlook errors with event ID 63 that occurred in the last hour.

 • Verify that the bundle.js file is downloaded to the following folder in File Explorer.
-Replace text enclosed in [] with your applicable information.
+The text enclosed in [] represents your applicable Outlook and add-in information.

 %LOCALAPPDATA%\Microsoft\Office\16.0\Wef\{[Outlook profile GUID]}\[Outlook mail account encoding]\Javascript\[Add-in ID]_[Add-in Version]_[locale]